sachinsu/sachinsu.github.io/work_journal/journal2022.md

         - Bretton Woods 1 - US Dollars recognized as World's reserve currency
         - Bretton Woods 2 was formal recognition of trade between US and china where china exports to US and earns dollars and invest those in treasuries.
         - Way of exporting to US and earning dollars is no more going to work smoothly.

-- SQLite - Litestream - How it works
-    -  In WAL-mode (the mode you very much want on a server, as it means writers do not block readers), SQLite appends to a WAL file and then periodically folds its contents back into the main database file as part of a checkpoint.
-Litestream interposes itself in this process: it grabs a lock so that no other process can checkpoint.
-It then watches the WAL file and streams the appended blocks up to S3, periodically checkpointing the database for you when it has the necessary segments uploaded.

 - Lee Kuan Yew (LKY) of Singapore
 	- relentless determination to follow the facts where they lead